What is Medical Amnesty?

 - You will be immediately taken by Police Services or UVM Rescue to either the hospital, Act 1, or the Chittenden County Correctional Facility.
 Note, that you may go to one or more of these places for detox.

-- A day or so later, you will be contacted by either the Center for Students Ethics & Standards and/or the Dean of Students Office.
+- A day or so later, you will be contacted by either the Center for Student Conduct (CSC) and/or the Vice Provost and Dean of Students Office.

-- An initial notification from CSES will refer you to BASICS or counseling services
+- An initial notification from CSC will refer you to BASICS or counseling services

 - When MAP isn't clearly noted, you may receive a notice of charge; refer to question 4.